Ten tips for choosing your accommodation in Spain

 Always check before completing the reservation if pets are allowed in the accommodation.
 It is becoming more and more common to be able to bring pets to rural accommodation sites, and there are increasingly more dog-friendly hotels.
 Bookings are usually limited to a single animal per room, and it is usually easier for pets weighing less than 10 kg to be accepted.
 Of course, always keep all your pet’s documentation with you at all times.

 Tourist lodgings in Spain are regulated.
 In all cases, a distinctive plaque indicating the type of tourist accommodation and its category must be displayed at the main entrance.
 And maximum prices must also be shown at the reception area.
 If you have any suspicions regarding any place of accommodation, do not hesitate to contact the nearest tourist office directly.
-On the other hand, comments from other travellers on the Internet, direct contact with your travel agency, or consulting exclusively with internationally-recognised booking agencies will help you find more information and ensure your booking is secure.You can consult more details about the types of accommodation on this link.
+On the other hand, comments from other travellers on the Internet, direct contact with your travel agency, or consulting exclusively with internationally-recognised booking agencies will help you find more information and ensure your booking is secure.You can get more detailed information about the types of accommodation here.
 If you have any questions about your place of accommodation, please do not hesitate to contact your nearest tourist office.